Financial Process Narrative

 • Implementing a structure of internal controls and proper segregation of duties to avoid mismanagement, fraud, theft or personal use of system resources/assets.

-• Ensuring staff are appropriately credentialed for their financial roles.* Ensuring staff are well-versed in university financial policies and IU Accounting Standards.
+• Ensuring staff are well-versed in university financial policies and IU Accounting Standards.

 • Adhering to and implementing procedures set forth in the IU Accounting Standards.